kuzanatoliy/questions/NODEJS/FUNDAMENTAL_THEORY.md

   NodeJS is a programming platform for running JavaScript and turning the language into a common language.
 Also, NodeJS adds opportunities to communicate with output/input through NodeJS API and use external modules.
 The base using sphere is the development of web-servers.
 Moreover, NodeJS allows creating desktop applications(for example, it is possible to use Electron).
 NodeJS uses an event-driven model and async or reactive programming with not blocked output/input.

-  For using could be downloaded one of the NodeJS versions from the official website.
+  For using, one of the NodeJS versions could be downloaded from the official website.
 Besides, it is possible to turn between versions with the nvm application.

 </details>